Wiredcraft/kongcloak/docs/tutorial.md

 Securing Components in a Microservice Context
 =============================================

+Microservices are essentially modular components, implementing parts of a broader business logic, that are networked together to implement the business logic in full.
+This is a departure from monolithic architectures, where everything is contained & tightly integrated in one large service.

+The modularity that microservice architectures allow for means that code (ie, individual components) can be reused in multiple scenarios.
+For example, a component managing customer subscriptions can be reused in many different applications whose business logic requires it.
+However, departing from monolithic architectures comes along with some challenges revolving around two things:

+* managing components
+* securing components

+In monolithic architectures it's fairly straightforward (think libraries) to implement features such as user authentication, request/response logging, rate-limiting and so on.
+But what happens when the business logic is broken down into multiple modular components?

+One approach would be to establish guidelines for component developers on what libraries to use and how to implement features such as authentication or request/response logging.
+But that can be a nuisance, especially as the number of components increases.
+And what if, down the line, it is decided that a different authentication or logging mechanism is used?
+In that scenario, component developers would have to go through each of their components to make the necessary changes in their code to account for the new decisions.

+Fortunately, there are open-source solutions that provide out-of-the-box robust API management (such as the Kong gateway) as well as user management and authentication (such as the Keycloak authentication suite) that help avoid these issues.

+A gateway for instance can be configured to implement functionality such as token signature validation or rate-limiting or logging that scales across all components.
+Similarly, an authentication suite can be configured to manage users, tokens, and sessions that all components have access to.
+Thus making the right choice of 3rd party open-source solutions allows the component developer to focus exclusively in the part of the business logic their component implements and leave the rest up to the gateway.

-The goal of this tutorial is to setup a basic microservice environment using Kong as a gateway and Keycloak to manage authentication.
+The goal of this tutorial is hence to setup a basic microservice environment using Kong as a gateway and Keycloak to manage authentication.
 The end result will thus look something like this:

 ![image](https://user-images.githubusercontent.com/760762/30317912-e0012fe0-97ab-11e7-91fb-3d852c137796.png)